Save raw depth as JPEG or PNG?

 Lessons Learned: Why PNG Wins

-Here’s what I did to subscribe to depth data from the ROS topic on the Fetch robot.
+Here’s the snippet I use to convert and save depth from the ROS topic on the Fetch robot:

 if depth.encoding == "32FC1":